8 min read

 Engagement & The Premack Principle

 Without the dog's active, voluntary attention, there is absolutely no learning taking place.
-Elite training is not about forcing the dog to work for you; it is about manipulating their drives so they desperately *want* to work with you.
-By dynamically building eye contact and utilizing the Premack Principle (using a high-value environmental reward to reinforce a lower-value obedience task), you transition the dog from a state of compliance to a state of joy.
+Elite training is not about forcing the dog to work for you; it is about manipulating their drives so they desperately want to work with you.
+By utilizing the Premack Principle (using a high-value environmental reward to reinforce a lower-value obedience task), you transition the dog from a state of compliance to a state of joy.
 You must become the gateway to everything the dog desires.
-Engagement is the engine of obedience.
-If you possess the dog's mind and focus, the physical body will effortlessly follow.
+Connect with official breed clubs via our Dog World Map to learn highly specific, breed-tailored engagement strategies from top-tier professionals.

 R